Ella6882/tap-reprise/README.md

 The instructions to create a token for the Reprise Replay Data API, based on the provided Zendesk article can be found [here](https://reprise.zendesk.com/hc/en-us/articles/18940321925659-Replay-Data-API).

+The instructions to create a token for the Reprise Replicate Data API, based on the provided Zendesk article can be found [here](https://reprise.zendesk.com/hc/en-us/articles/28931374746907-Replicate-Data-API).

-You will need to provide the token, client_id, and start_timestamp to use the tap.
+You will need to provide the token (Replay and Replicate), client_id, and start_timestamp (format: YYYY-MM-DD HH:MM:SS) to use the tap.
+There is an optional end_timestamp (format: YYYY-MM-DD HH:MM:SS) that can be configured as well.

+Due to a 100MB data limit per API request, we fetch data in daily intervals.

 ```
 {
     "client_id": "",
     "start_timestamp": "2025-06-20 00:00:00",
+    "replay_token": "",
-    "token": ""
+    "replicate_token": ""
 }
 ```